dariendalton17/GitActivities/Activity1.md

 # Completion Criteria #
 At the end of this activity, you should have completed the following:

 *   You have forked the GitActivities Repo.
+(I have forked this activity).

 *   You cloned the repo locally to your own machine.